10 Best Residential Proxies Services and Providers of 2023

 - HTTPS and SOCK5 protocols support

 As a rotating backconnect proxy provider, Infatica provides residential proxies for your business use cases.
 These are categorized based on bandwidth.
 That said, Infatica pricing plans start at $360/month, which gets you 40 GB ($9/GB).
 As you go up in price, the cost per GB decreases.
 To boost your confidence in their services, Infatica offers a free trial (on request), so you can take them for a spin.

 - Limited geo-targeting

 NetNut is yet another new entrant into the proxy market.
-Established in 2017, the Israeli-based company is one of the fastest-growing residential proxy networks in the industry and for a good course.
+Established in 2017, the Israeli-based company is one of the fastest-growing networks of proxy in the industry and for a good course.

-For one, NetNut has a unique way of offering its residential proxies to its clients, which has largely to do with how it sources its IPs.
+For one, NetNut has a unique way of offering its services to its clients, which has largely to do with how it sources its IPs.
 Well, unlike most residential proxy providers, NetNut doesn’t rely on P2P (Peer-To-Peer) networks to obtain their IPs.